SUSTechHSAS/multiply-or-release/docs/Proposal.md

 - The trail the balls leave as they move.
 - The particle effects of the tiles changing color.
 - The crosshair that pops up when the turrets shoot.

+### Possible Stretch goals (we want to finilize this after some actual implementation)

+- More powerups for the simulation
+- Statistics for the simulation
+- Random events that could happen to the battlefield (like applying a force onto all objects like say wind)
+- UI main menu/settings menu

 ### Checkpoint